 - White and blue line: 8 Baht

 - Express Line: 8.50 Baht

 There are two types of boats for transportation across Thailand; express boats and small ferries.
-You can take small ferries with only 3 Baht.
+You can take small ferries for only 3 Baht.

-One drive will be 20 Baht and if you go a little further destination, then it will cost more.
+One drive will be 20 Baht, and if you go a little further destination, it will cost more.